How To Optimize Your TV

 With all the focus we place on optimizing speakers, it’s important to remember that the visual aspect plays just as important of a role in home theater.

-Whether it’s a projector or a TV, the look of the picture that’s produced contributes immensely to the entire experience.
+Whether it’s a TV or projector, the quality of the picture that’s produced contributes immensely to the entire viewing experience.

 Though out of the box, that image may not be fully representative of what it’s truly capable of.